jainaryan1310/aryan-valiance/README.md

-# OLLAMA #
+# Knowledge Miner #

-This branch holds some very useful pieces of ollama related code which I have found to be useful for me
+This branch holds the latest up to date code for knowledge miner

 # Branch Structure #

 ### How do I get set up? ###

 This branch was built using :

+`lsb_release -a`
-* Distributor ID:	Debian
+* Distributor ID:	Ubuntu
-* Description:	Debian GNU/Linux 11 (bullseye)
+* Description:	Ubuntu 20.04.6 LTS
-* Release:	11
+* Release:	20.04
-* Codename:	bullseye
+* Codename:	focal

+`python --version`
-* python 3.11.10
+* Python 3.11.10

 # Updates #
 24/12/2024